danijel-huis-4ofthem/TestRepo/docs/IAOverTheCounter.md

 # IAOverTheCounter

-This product contains features related to search and products.
-List of features:
+Contains features related to search and products:

-*   Search screen: Search bar with list of products, allows filtering and sorting.
+*   **Search screen**: Search bar with list of products, allows filtering and sorting.

-*   Product details: Displays details of selected product.
+*   **Product details**: Displays details of selected product.

-*   Product inquiry: Enables user to send E-Mail to pharmacies and inquiry about the product.
+*   **Product inquiry**: Enables user to send E-Mail to pharmacies and inquiry about the product.

-*   Cart integration: Cart is integrated into list and details if `IAOrdering` module is setup.
+*   **Cart integration**: Cart is integrated into list and details if `IAOrdering` module is setup.

 # Product Search